metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 DNS and NTP are configured to internet DNS resolvers and NTP servers.

-The list of CWNP's which are deployed by default are:
+The list of CWNPs which are deployed by default are:

 ```bash
 > kubectl get clusterwidenetworkpolicies.metal-stack.io